uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

 Plotting time shifts and amplitude ratios
 =========================================

-Following `Zhao1994 <https://uafgeotools.github.io/mtuq/references.html>`_, many moment tensor inversion studies use time shifts to mitigate velocity model inaccuracy.
-It has become common to plot how these time shifts vary with geographic location.
+Following `Zhao1994 <https://uafgeotools.github.io/mtuq/references.html>`_, many moment tensor inversions use time shifts to mitigate velocity model inaccuracy.

+It is common to plot how these time shifts vary with geographic location.

 Keeping track of trace attributes